 Medication is an option for people who are struggling with anxiety issues, and there are many of them out there.
 Many people are scared by the idea of taking medication for anxiety issues, but there are options that will help without causing any harm.
 If you’ve consulted with your doctor and can make arrangements, even things like medical marijuana delivery are worth considering.
+Local dispensaries are also becoming more and more common.
+However, if there are none in your area, you can turn to sources online – best of lists or Area52.com are good options to browse through.
 Anything that helps to reduce your anxiety without putting your body at risk is worth thinking about.
 Let your doctor guide you and make an informed decision before doing anything with regards to medication.

 Mindfulness and Applied Relaxation: